servuscms/servus/README.md

 ## _config.toml

 Every site needs a config file which has one section named `site`.

-The only required property is `contact_email`, which is used for requesting certificates from Let's Encrypt.

 All properties present under `[site]` are passed directly to the templates: `title` becomes `site.title`, `url` becomes `site.url`, etc.